 Start by collecting and reviewing information about your strongest competitors.
 Analyze their content and products to help you determine opportunities to outperform them.
 Ask yourself:

 Determine the quality of their content and deliverables and how it compares to yours.
-By comparing information gathered about each competitor you’ll find opportunities for improvement.
+By comparing information about competitors, you’ll find opportunities for improvement.

 You can drive profitability with the data you already own.
-Mining your company’s owned data for past pricing history information and purchasing trends you’ve seen before can help predict future profitability.
+For example, mining your company’s owned data for past pricing and purchasing trends can help predict future profitability.
 Good analytics help companies identify factors that are often overlooked—such as the broader economic situation, product preferences, and sales-representative negotiations—to reveal what drives prices for each customer segment and product.

 Pricing strategies include data mining and the development of forecasting models and algorithms.
 The first step, as always, is identifying your research goals.
 Perhaps you want to know what customers are willing to pay for a product or a service?
 With pricing research, you’ll be able to capture the highest return on product investment.